cornejobarraza/expo-libvlc-player/README.md

 ## Contributing

-This library is actively maintained and contributions are always welcome.
+Contributions are always welcome.
 Please raise any issues and/or fix them by creating a pull request.